How to integrate College football data MCP with Autogen

 Introduction

 This guide walks you through connecting College football data to AutoGen using the Composio tool router.
-By the end, you'll have a working College football data agent that can show betting lines for this week's games, get tv schedule for sec games this weekend, list advanced box scores for ohio state, summarize team talent rankings for 2024 through natural language commands.
+By the end, you'll have a working College football data agent that can show betting lines for this week's games, get tv schedule for sec games this weekend, list advanced box scores for ohio state through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a College football data account through Composio's College football data MCP server.